 - Seniors rate: BC Seniors travel free Monday through Thursday, except for holidays.
 You must present a BC Services Card, a BC Driver’s License, a BC Identification Card, or a Birth Certificate.
 If you are presenting a Birth Certificate, proof of residency in BC is required.
 The BC Seniors discount applies only to the passenger fare.

 - BC Ferries only accepts cash or credit cards (no debit card use).
 This applies to all ticket purchases, as well as purchases made while on board.

 Crossing Time: 1 hour and 40 minutes

-If you decide to board the ferry in West Vancouver (Horseshoe Bay Terminal) you will land in Nanaimo at the Departure Bay Terminal.
+If you decide to board the ferry in West Vancouver (Horseshoe Bay), you’ll land in Nanaimo at the Departure Bay Terminal.
 Due to location, this is a great choice if you are planning to explore:

 - Parksville and Qualicum Beach (Oceanside area)

 - Campbell River

 - Vancouver Island North (anywhere north of Campbell River)